 Canoeists and kayakers may float the Green River right through the heart of Mammoth Cave National Park and witness one of the most unique geological areas on Earth.
 Mammoth Cave National Park is a World Heritage Site and Biosphere Reserve - recognition of the ecosystem’s international importance.

-Two floats through the park give paddlers an intimate experience with the power of flowing water and nature.
+The Dennison Ferry to Green River Ferry float through the park gives paddlers an intimate experience with the power of flowing water and nature.
 The dark cyan waters of the Green River flow through a bluff-lined gorge with streamside caves, springs and healthy populations of black bass, sunfish, catfish and toothy muskellunge.
 The flow of Green River makes for an easy, relaxing float, perfect for families, beginners and anglers.